-When you are looking for a job you will be asked whether you have a visa that allows you to take up employment in New Zealand.
+When you are looking for a job in New Zealand you will be asked whether you have a visa that allows you to take up employment in New Zealand.

-Below are three different scenarios to explain the far reaching consequences of this dilemma from a migrant's, recruiter's and employer's perspective:
+Below are three different scenarios showing the far reaching consequences of this dilemma from a migrant's, recruiter's and employer's perspective: